 The incision is extended along the front of the ear, around the earlobe, and behind the ear right up to the hairline at the back of your head.
 The plastic surgeon will use this incision to separate the skin from the underlying connective tissue, muscle, and fat.

 He will then proceed to tighten the skin until the desired degree of change has been achieved.
 If your facelift involves tightening the tissues on your neck, the skin covering your neck will be lifted down to above your collarbone and across your entire neck.

 Some surgeons like to tighten a deeper layer within the skin known as the superficial musculoaponeurotic system (SMAS) in order to extend the longevity of the results.

 The skin is redraped, and excess skin is removed with a scalpel.
 The surgeon sutures your incisions closed and bandages the treated areas for recovery after the procedure is complete.

 Recovery can take time, and there are patients who have reported recovery as early as two to three weeks from the date of the operation.
 During recovery, you will need to take time off from work.
 You will experience a degree of temporary post-surgical bruising and swelling.

 Ready to Learn More About Facelifts?

 If you’ve been wondering about the best way to tighten your sagging skin and get rid of harsh wrinkles and folds, the facelift may be right for you.
-Contact the office of Doctors Bivik Shah and Robert F. Centeno, skilled board-certified plastic surgeons, to arrange a consultation and learn more about your facial-rejuvenation options.
+Contact the office of Doctor Bivik Shah, skilled board-certified plastic surgeon, to arrange a consultation and learn more about your facial-rejuvenation options.